Romanian Traditional Weaving with Heddle Rods and Weaving Swords

 I never doubted that people put a lot of time and effort into making traditional garments.
 But finding three women weaving a traditional skirt together was beyond my imagination.
 They invest so much work into it!

-This is an old custom in the Romanian tradition, when women used to gather and work together, doing different activities like wool spinning and making decorational handicraft.
+This is an old custom in the Romanian villages, when traditional weavers used to gather and work together, doing different activities like wool spinning, loom weaving and making decorational handicraft.
 On the other hand, this would not include embroidery of blouses.
 They were made in privacy and kept hidden very well for great events in the village life.

 Iustina, Veronica and Casandra are gathering at Veroica’s place to weave beautiful and intricate patterns.